SeryioGonzalez/Azure_IoT_Lab/messages/README.md

 As shown, below, we have to run the following script in the simulated device while we send the message:

 ### Run a python3 script for message reception
+Connecting to the simulated device via SSH, you can run the following script.
+Remember to replace your connection string here
 ```
 python3 Azure_IoT_Lab/iot-client/iot-hub-client-message.py "YOUR_DEVICE_CONNECTION_STRING_NOT_THIS_TEXT_PLACEHOLDER"
 ```